There are two primary surgeries for pleural mesothelioma patients: extrapleural pneumonectomy and pleurectomy with decortication.

 According to a study in the Journal of Thoracic Disease, patients whose only treatment is chemotherapy survive for an average of 12 months.
 So talc pleurodesis has a longer average life expectancy.
 Considering the uncomfortable side effects associated with chemotherapy, undergoing a talc pleurodesis also could be better for quality of life.

+Patients may have questions about their options.
 While palliative treatments like a pleurodesis procedure are beneficial, patients need to seek the best possible medical care when undergoing any operation.
 Our patient advocate team connects patients to mesothelioma specialists who can effectively perform the surgery best suited for their disease.

-If you’re a newly diagnosed pleural mesothelioma patient — with either an early stage cancer or late-stage disease — contact registered nurse Karen Ritter by email at karen@mesotheliomaguide.com.
+If you’re a newly diagnosed patient — with either an early stage cancer or late-stage disease — contact registered nurse Karen Ritter by email at karen@mesotheliomaguide.com.
 She’ll help you find a specialist to treat your cancer, prolong your life and increase your quality of life.

 Frequently Asked Questions About Talc Pleurodesis